junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 <br>

-He wakes up finding himself on the bed, all clothes on but the boots are off.
+He wakes up finding himself on the bed, all clothes on, but his boots are off.
 The room is still vaguely dim without a window.
 But the freshness in his head tells him it's been a full and nice long night's sleep.
 Something he doesn't usually find when waking up.

 Dean sits up slowly.
 Remembering this isn't his room.